DirectoryTree/LdapRecord-Docs/core/v2/active-directory/groups.md

 $members = $group->members()->get();
 ```

-> When getting members, a collection of various model objects may be returned, such as:
+> When getting members, a collection of various models may be returned, such as:
 >
 > - `LdapRecord\Models\ActiveDirectory\User`
 > - `LdapRecord\Models\ActiveDirectory\Group`
 > - `LdapRecord\Models\ActiveDirectory\Contact`
 >
-> To use different models, override the `members` relationship.
+> To use different models, override the `members` relationship method.

 #### Getting Members Recursively {#getting-all-members}